Knowing When to Ask: Resolving Uncertainty in Human-Robot Joint Planning via Explicit Dialogue and Implicit Intent Cues: Experimental Results

 \subsubsection{Evaluation of Uncertainty-mitigation Joint Planning}

 We first evaluate the joint planning model using the same search-and-rescue scenario as in the simulation.
 We run three times with identical object locations, while a different command is given in each task (``Get the medicine from the box and deliver it to the person.''; ``Pick up the medicine from the box, deliver it to the person and back to your initial position.''; ``Pick up medicine from the black box and then take the bandage from the blue box and deliver both of them to the person'').
 All communications are done by voice.
-The planning process will run for 5 times to mitigate the randomness, while one of the them will be deployed to record the success rate.
+The planning process is repeated 5 times to mitigate randomness, and one run is deployed to record the success rate.
 The results are shown in Table \ref{tab:real_world_zeyu}.

 In the first two commands, the box is not specified; thus, the passive baseline always drives the UAV to the yellow box, which is nearest to the UAV but is supposed to be an obstacle, causing a significantly low success rate.
 On the other hand, the other two methods always ask a human first to find out the true box containing the medicine.
 However, as both the yellow box and the vertical obstacle are considered potential obstacles for the UAV, our proposed method only asks the human when any of the obstacles impact the planning, while the exhaustive baseline always verifies the two objects first and then starts to plan.
 As a result, our method reaches $100\%$ success rate while reducing the number of queries by $51.9\%$ and $16.4\%$ of the total tokens used.